jacebenson/cedar/docs/versioned_docs/version-2.0/tutorial/chapter1/second-page.md

 yarn redwood generate page about
 ```

 Notice that we didn't specify a route path this time.
-If you leave it off the `redwood generate page` command, Redwood will create a `Route` and give it a path that is the same as the page name you specified, prepended with a slash.
+If you leave it off the `redwood generate page` command, Cedar will create a `Route` and give it a path that is the same as the page name you specified, prepended with a slash.
 In this case it will be `/about`.

 :::info Code-splitting each page

 As you add more pages to your app, you may start to worry that more and more code has to be downloaded by the client on any initial page load.
 Fear not!
-Redwood will automatically code-split on each Page, which means that initial page loads can be blazingly fast, and you can create as many Pages as you want without having to worry about impacting overall bundle size.
+Cedar will automatically code-split on each Page, which means that initial page loads can be blazingly fast, and you can create as many Pages as you want without having to worry about impacting overall bundle size.
 If, however, you do want specific Pages to be included in the main bundle, you can [override the default behavior](../../router.md#not-code-splitting).

 :::